awsdocs/amazon-lightsail-developer-guide/doc_source/add-alias-record-for-lightsail-load-balancer.md

 1. Choose **A record** in the **Record type** dropdown menu\.

-1. In the **Subdomain** text box, enter one of the following options:
+1. In the **Record name** text box, enter one of the following options:
    + Enter `@` to route traffic for the apex of your domain \(e\.g\., `example.com`\) to your load balancer\.
    + Enter `www` to route traffic for the www subdomain \(e\.g\., `www.example.com`\) to your load balancer\.